 Add-on tools around PEP Database

-In addition to the details mentioned in the election affidavits of politicians, the specialised software based on algorithms and predictive analytics developed in-house, utilizes parameters such as names of firms, email ids, common addresses, and other such identifiers.
+In addition to the details mentioned in the election affidavits of politicians, the specialized software based on algorithms and predictive analytics developed in-house, utilizes parameters such as names of firms, email ids, common addresses, and other such identifiers.
 Riskpro offers the most curated database for PEP screening in India.
 This database also compiles some of the entities involved in terrorist financing activities.

-Furthermore, when the politicians have to exercise their political clout or power, they get associated with certain companies for a short period of time.
+Furthermore, when the politicians have to exercise their political clout or power, they incorporate certain companies for a short period of time.
 Once the benefit is passed on to the company or when the event is completed then they prefer to resign.
-Riskpro PEP reports consider these associations in the Enhanced Due Diligence Reports.
+Riskpro PEP reports also consider these associations in the Enhanced Due Diligence Reports.

 This information would help the banks to understand the credit risks where the politicians name surface.
 Furthermore, this type of ‘Market Intelligence’ is unstructured information about borrowers from different sources.
 Moreover, every time information about the politicians is not available from the structured sources.